Inaugural e-Crime & IdAM Forum

 And what about the future of IdAM?
 From single-sign-on to multi-factor authentication to biometrics, security professionals need to future-proof their IdAM infrastructure.
 What are the key priorities?

 The e-Crime & IdAM Forum will cover these and other key subjects for its audience of professionals tasked with safeguarding digital assets and sensitive data.
-There will be real-life case studies, strategic talks and technical break-out sessions to help end-users understand how these new technologies can be cost-effectively deployed in real-life business situations.
+There will be real-life case studies and strategic talks aimed at helping end-users understand how these new technologies can be cost-effectively deployed in real-life business situations.